 Probably the biggest misconception around pure nickel strings is that the finished string itself is “pure nickel,” core and all.
 It’s not.
 Nickel isn’t strong enough to hold up to the rigorous demands placed on core wire or plain strings, as it’s a much softer metal.
 If you made a nickel-core string, strung it up, and bent it, it would just stay bent and hang off the fretboard.
 That’s no good.
 Therefore, pure nickel strings always feature stainless steel cores and steel plain strings, just like nickel wound/nickel-plated steel strings do.

 What’s the difference between “Nickel Wound” and “Nickel-Plated Steel” strings?

-There’s no difference, these words have been used interchangeably in the string world for decades.
+There’s no difference, these words have been used interchangeably in the electric guitar string world for decades.
 It’s confusing, we know.

 What are the sonic differences between pure nickel and nickel wound strings?

 Generally speaking, pure nickel guitar strings are warmer, are fuller in the bass register, and have less mid-range content.
 Think of them like a string that’s already been broken in a bit.

 Nickel wound guitar strings are brighter, more mid-rangey, and have sharper, crisper attack.

 In terms of tonal consistency, pure nickel strings definitely have nickel wound strings beat.
 While nickel wound strings will sound much brighter at first and then gradually lose that tone over the ensuing weeks/months, pure nickel strings sound a bit more broken in at first and hold that tone for longer.